lucthienbinh/golang_scem/README.md

 # Golang App - Supply Chain Event Management

-Some technology in this project:
+Some technology using in this project:

 - Gin gonic (Golang framework)
 - Gorm (Golang Object-relational mapping)